 For information concerning tax classification, please see the memo from Selina Martin, University Controller, and Dean John C. Keller (June 1, 2018).

 Length of Appointment: Postdoctoral Research Scholars and Postdoctoral Research Fellows are temporary appointments at The University of Iowa.
 The postdoctoral experience at The University of Iowa will not extend past 5 years unless there are unusual circumstances.
 To extend the length of the appointment, the department needs to send a justification for an extension at least 3 months before the end of the current appointment.
-This request requires approval from John Keller, Associate Provost for Graduate Education and Dean of the Graduate College.
+This request requires approval from Amanda Thein, Associate Provost for Graduate Education and Dean of the Graduate College.